fmrtl73/pxdocs/content/portworx-install-with-kubernetes/openshift/operator/2-deploy-px.md

 ## Open ports for worker nodes

-Ensure ports 17001-17020 on worker nodes are reachable from master and other worker nodes.
+Ensure ports 17001-17020 on worker nodes are reachable from the control plane node and other worker nodes.

 ## Create a secret for Portworx Essentials